haruto2001/dotfiles/README.md

 ## Components

-- `vim`: It is a directory containing files that define vim settings.
+- `.vim`: This is a directory containing files that define vim settings.
 Plugin information is also located in this directory.

-- `.p10k.zsh`: It is a [Powerlevel10k](https://github.com/romkatv/powerlevel10k) configuration file.
-It includes information on appearance, colors, prompt display items, Git information, directory display format, prompt style, etc.
+- `.p10k.zsh`: This is a [Powerlevel10k](https://github.com/romkatv/powerlevel10k) configuration file.
+This includes information on appearance, colors, prompt display items, Git information, directory display format, prompt style, etc.

+- `.tmux.conf`: This is a file containing the tmux settings.

-- `.vimrc`: It is used to load vim settings.
+- `.vimrc`: This is used to load vim settings.
 Detailed settings are defined in various files in `vim` directory.

-- `.zprofile`: It is a file containing information required by the login shell.
-It is read only once at login.
+- `.zprofile`: This is a file containing information required by the login shell.
+This is read only once at login.

-- `.zshrc`: It is read in the case of the login shell or interactive shells.
+- `.zshrc`: This is read in the case of the login shell or interactive shells.

-- `install.sh`: It is a script for the installation of various tools.
+- `install.sh`: This is a script for the installation of various tools.

-- `link.sh`: It is a script to create symbolic links to the `$HOME` directory of various configuration files.
+- `link.sh`: This is a script to create symbolic links to the `$HOME` directory of various configuration files.

-- `setup.sh`: It is a script to install tools and create symbolic links.
+- `setup.sh`: This is a script to install tools and create symbolic links.

 ## Installation